iyad-salameh/VRLabGamyra/README.md

 This project was developed as a technical assessment, demonstrating a robust, scalable, and intuitive VR application built from the ground up in Unity.
 It showcases core VR mechanics, advanced interaction design, a clean, event-driven architecture, and direct integration with local AI to create a truly dynamic and intelligent training tool.

 🎥 Project Demo
-(Suggestion: This is the perfect place to add a short GIF or video demonstrating the prototype in action.
-You can record your screen while using the XR Device Simulator and upload the GIF here.
-This is the single most effective way to make your README appealing.)

 <img width="1158" height="742" alt="image" src="https://github.com/user-attachments/assets/4e9f10d7-2f4e-47f0-8973-8fed9685e3ff" />